Skip to content

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-You may be a single parent, but you are probably not alone.
-If you have family members or friends who are willing to help, let them.
-If you don’t have family members or friends who can help you, look for a support group for single parents.
+You may be a single parent due to divorce or death of a partner.
+Maybe you are parenting alone by choice.
+Being a single parent doesn’t mean you’re alone.
+You may have family members, friends, or neighbors nearby that can pitch in when you need them.
+You can also find a support group for single parents in your community.
 You’ll meet other people who are in similar situations.
 Participating in a support group gives you a chance to share your feelings and get advice.

 • Accept help.
 If friends and family offer their help, take it!
 This can mean having someone play with your child while you run errands or having someone to call when you need to talk.